ruidlpm/pathPhynder/tutorial/README.md

 Additional comments:

-This is an useful tool for exploration of Y-chromosome data and ancient DNA sample affinity to present-day lineages.
+This is an useful tool for exploration of Y-chromosome and other haploid data and ancient DNA sample affinity to present-day lineages.
 I recommend exploring the different parameters, especially the stringency of the filtering ('default', 'no-filter' or  'transversions'), the number of ancestral markers tolerated at a branch before switching to a different path, and the pileup mismatch threshold.
 These can give slightly different results, and different parameters will definitely work better for some samples than for others,